Mrunalisalve/200244520056/DB creation.md

 ![](images/step4.png)

-After selecting all the options, press Create database .
-This will create your RDS in AWS.
+Now press Create database .This will create your RDS in AWS.

 ![](images/step5.png)